medpaf/face-mask-detector/README.md

 ## Installation

-You'll need to install the necessary packages so that the script can run withouth any problems.
+You'll need to install the necessary packages so that the script can run without any problems.

 ### Linux